Mejorando Mi Hogar

 About Brenda Cisneros

-She started her Lifestyle blog, Mejorando mi Hogar, in Dallas in 2009 to connect with the Latino community in the US.
+Brenda started her blog Mejorando Mi Hogar in 2009 to connect and share her experiences with the Latino community in the United States.

 Next Post: Inside Out painted pumpkin ideas »